alibakh62/Robotics/notes/gazebo.md

 For further info refer to this [video](https://youtu.be/9dNNn8GhVi4)

-# Exploring the bulding editor
+# Exploring the building editor

 For a simple case check out [this video](https://youtu.be/TQ9XSYq_hM8)